 Have you ever dreamt of diving into a captivating story with like-minded friends, sharing insightful discussions, and indulging in delectable book-themed treats?
 If so, then hosting a book club might be the perfect adventure for you!
 But where to begin?
 I’ve got you covered!
 Today, I am sharing 7 easy ways to host a book club.

-I will also be sharing books I have read and loved and those that I am looking forward to reading this year!
+I will also be sharing books I’ve read and loved, and those that I am looking forward to reading this year!

 For our first book, we will be reading The Maid by Nita Prose.
 I can’t wait!

 “You can never get a cup of tea large enough or a book long enough to suit me.” – C.S.
 Lewis